Bubblin-Superbooks/we/interim/prepared.markdown

 Like the image on a photographic plate in a developin… id, her face gradually reappeared: the cheeks, the white line of teeth, the lips.
 She stood up and went to the mirror door of the closet.
 My mouth was dry again.
 I poured water but it was revolting to drink it; I put the glass back on the table and asked:

-"Did you come to see me because you wanted to inquire .
+"Did you come to see me because you wanted to inquire…?"

-. ?"

 A sharp, mocking triangle of brows drawn to the temples looked at me from the mirror.
 She turned around to say something, but said nothing.